Rouslan/NTracer/doc/example.rst

 We move the camera back 5 units.
-The vector by which to move the camera is created using the static method ``axis``, which takes an axis index (0-based) and a magnitude to create a vector perpendicular to the given axis with the given magnitude.
+The vector by which to move the camera is created using the static method ``axis``, which takes an axis index (0-based) and a magnitude to create a vector parallel to the given axis with the given magnitude.
 We could have used :code:`camera.translate(ntracer.Vector(0,0,-5))` or even :code:`camera.translate((0,0,-5))` instead, but doing it this way makes the code dimension-agnostic.

 .. code:: python